 The Sarasota World Affairs Council hosts high-profile foreign affairs lectures covering current international issues ranging from foreign intelligence to peace negotiations to immigration and trade.

-Each lecture is followed by a wine and light-bites reception for SWAC members.
+Normally, these lectures are held in a public auditorium, and each lecture is followed by a wine and light-bites reception for SWAC members.
 We hope that members will take advantage of such opportunities to speak face-to-face to with those working directly in the field of international affairs.

 * * * * * * * * * * * * * * * * * * *